FolkComputer/folk/live-build/README.md

 #### Build process

-The build process uses Debian live-build to build a live image, then appends writable partition and EFI. (live-build can make an EFI-bootable image on its own, but only in iso-hybrid mode, which doesn't let you modify the partition table to add the writable partition, so we instead use hdd mode and modify the partition table ourselves.)
+The build process uses Debian live-build to build a live image, then appends EFI system partition (to make it bootable on UEFI machines) and a writable partition (to make it easy for end-user to set config settings and update Folk).

+(live-build can make a complete bootable disk image on its own, but only in iso-hybrid mode, which doesn't let you modify the partition table to add the writable partition, so we instead use hdd mode and modify the partition table ourselves.)

 1. Run live-build, emit a disk image (with MBR with only a binary partition. not bootable on many modern systems)

 2. Use parted to mutate the disk image to add EFI system partition

-3. Use grub-install to install grub-efi
+3. Copy syslinux-efi bootloader and bootloader config and Linux kernel etc onto EFI system partition

 4. Use parted to mutate the disk image to add the writable FAT32 partition